Countess Athena of Monpezat

-Countess Athena of Monpezat (born Princess Athena of Denmark; born 24 January 2012) is a member of the Danish royal family.
+Countess Athena of Monpezat (born Princess Athena of Denmark; 24 January 2012) is a member of the Danish royal family.
 She is the younger child and only daughter of Prince Joachim and Princess Marie of Denmark.
-Athena is currently tenth in the line of succession to the Danish throne.
+She is the youngest grandchild of Queen Margrethe II and Prince Henrik, and the niece of King Frederik X. Athena is currently ninth in the line of succession to the Danish throne.

 Biography

 Athena was born a princess of Denmark on 24 January 2012 at Rigshospitalet, the Copenhagen University Hospital.
 When her father met the press following her birth, he joked that the name selected for her could be anything from Jo to Scheherazade.
-She has two older half-brothers from her father's first marriage, Nikolai and Felix and an older brother, Henrik.
+She has two older half-brothers from her father's first marriage, Nikolai and Felix, and an older brother, Henrik.

 In accordance with Danish royal traditions, her names were not revealed until her christening, which took place on 20 May 2012 at the Møgeltønder Church, where her older brothers Felix and Henrik were also christened.
 She was named Athena Marguerite Françoise Marie for both of her grandmothers as well as for her mother.
 Her godparents are her maternal uncles, Gregory Grandet and Edouard Cavallier; Carina Axelsson, the long-term girlfriend of her father's cousin Gustav, Hereditary Prince of Sayn-Wittgenstein-Berleburg; and friends of her parents, Julie Mirabaud, Diego de Lavandeyra and Henriette Steenstrup.

 On 11 August 2017, she started school at Sct.
 Joseph Søstrenes Skole – the same Catholic private school in Ordrup as her brother Henrik.
 In 2019, when Athena and her family moved to France, she was enrolled at the private school EIB Monceau in the 8th arrondissement of Paris alongside her brother.